Build a Homelab server using an old laptop

 Access method: If the host’s IP on the physical router is 192.168.1.123, then you can access 192.168.1.123:10022 to reach the virtual machine (10.10.10.100:22).

-By default, WLAN network cards are in standard power-saving mode, periodically entering a sleep state and only waking up when data packets need to be sent or received.
-However, for a device that needs to be continuously connected long-term, I want the machine to maintain the highest network stability and performance.
+By default, WLAN network cards operate in a standard power-saving mode, periodically entering sleep and only waking up when data packets need to be sent or received.
+However, as a device that needs to be continuously online for a long time, I want the machine to maintain the highest network stability and performance.

 Therefore, the network card can be set to operate at full power by default: